• Skip to primary navigation

 Hyde Park Gym has the greatest history yet any gym I’ve ever been a part of.
 It was formerly owned by Mike Graham, who is a legend in the lifting world, and even used to weld his own equipment to get precisely the lifts he wanted.
 The gym was later bodybuilding great Dave Goodin.
 Over the years Hyde Park has built a stunning number of successful bodybuilders, powerlifters, and weightlifters.

-In addition to the serious lifting competitors, Hyde Park is also a neighborhood gym.
+In addition to the serious lifting competitors, Hyde Park is also known as a friendly neighborhood gym.
 There are multiple generations that work out there and many non-competitors who just love the unique feel of the gym.
 The walls are covered in history and pictures of long-ago meets and now retired competitors.

 I was with a client one day when a man and his teenage son walked in.
 He asked to look around, and after a few minutes, pointed to a picture of a bodybuilder on the wall.
 “That’s your mom”, he said.
 I never got the backstory, but what a sweet moment to witness.